-Bonus Tip: Be sure reps include a bit about themselves, too.
+Bonus Tip: Be sure sales reps include a bit about themselves, too.
 Don’t get uber personal, but showing off personality humanizes the process.
 They’ll likely relate better when SDRs are reaching out on an individual basis.

 Another way SDRs use social media is to dig up information that could help qualify leads.

-Through the use of tools and social profiles, reps can find contact information and scope out to see several things about individuals who are part of a target brand.
+Through the use of tools and social profiles, sales reps can find contact information and scope out to see several things about individuals who are part of a target brand.

 Social media, LinkedIn mostly, is great for reaching out and introducing yourself.
 Finding leads through research, or using a software product, will usually lead you to a prospect’s profile.